MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 # Client behavior {#client-behavior}

-An SVCB-aware client resolves an origin by attempting to determine the preferred SvcFieldValue and IP addresses for its service, using the following procedure:
+An SVCB-aware client resolves an origin HOST by attempting to determine the preferred SvcFieldValue and IP addresses for its service, using the following procedure: